JahnviPaliwal/Intelligent_Brawl_monitor/README.md

 - **Real-Time Video Processing:**

-  - Utilizes OpenCV to capture video from a camera in real time.
+  - Utilizes OpenCV to capture video from a camera in real-time.
   - Processes each frame to detect faces and analyze expressions.
 - **Facial Expression Recognition:**
   - Employs machine learning models trained on a diverse dataset of facial expressions.